I want to join DMAR. How do I apply for membership?

 Why should I renew my DMAR membership?

 DMAR members have access to a wide array of benefits, business tools, real estate market data, educational opportunities and discounted programs designed to help them success in the today’s market.
 In addition, your dues dollars go towards public policy initiatives that protect homeownership and your business.
 You also gain access to the Legal Hotline (through the Colorado Association of REALTORS® (CAR) and many member-only services and programs through the National Association of REALTORS® (NAR).
-To learn more visit dmarealtors.com/membership-benefits.
+To learn more visit dmarealtors.com/membership/membership-benefits.
 Please note, to obtain access to the Legal Hotline click here, then click on the blue button “Hotline Terms and Conditions.”
 You will be required to fill out your name and NRDS number (if you do not know your NRDS number, please call 303-790-7099).

 When I renew, do I have an option to make payments on my membership dues?